Powers and Duties of Company Liquidator in Voluntary Winding Up

 7. Furnish all the receipts, vouchers or other information as required by the Tribunal for audit, if necessary.

-10. Once the winding-up formalities are complete, furnish a report stating the disposal of assets and discharge of liabilities to the Tribunal requesting to order the dissolution of the company.
+10. Once the winding-up formalities are complete, furnish a report stating the disposal of assets and discharge of liabilities to the Tribunal, requesting that it order the dissolution of the company.

 Conclusion